NIMBioS Investigative Workshops

 - If non-US participants are proposed, briefly describe why their participation is essential.

 - Diversity statement – Include a paragraph(s) describing the various aspects of diversity in your invited participant list.
+Be specific.
 Diversity is considered in all its aspects, social and scientific, including gender, ethnicity, scientific field, career stage, geography and type of home institution.

 - Budget (This is not in dollars, but do provide numbers of trips to NIMBioS broken down by number of US domestic and international participants and total days of local support.
 NIMBioS does not provide honoraria or stipends for Investigative Workshop participants.)